Potted Fruit Trees for Small Yards

 Pick a nice looking planter too while you’re at it and send me a photo.

-I invite you to upload photos of your container fruit trees in the comment box below.
+I invite you to upload photos of your container fruit trees on the Community section of my Facebook page, “EdenMakers by Shirley Bovshow!”

-Just select “Add a video comment” and share your photo or video with your fellow “eden makers!”
+Just select the photo icon in the comments section and share your photo or video with your fellow “EdenMakers!”

 Subscribe to Eden Makers Blog for sustainable garden design ideas, edible garden information, a little weight loss info and everything else under the sun!